jyapayne/switch-pico/README.md

 ### Linux tips
 - You may need udev permissions for `/dev/ttyUSB*`/`/dev/ttyACM*` (add user to `dialout`/`uucp` or use `udev` rules).

-## Rust bridge (optional)
-Note: Rust toolchain not currently present in this setup.
-If you install Rust + SDL2 dev libraries, an experimental Rust bridge lives in `fast_uart_bridge/`.

 ## Troubleshooting
 - **No input on Switch**: verify UART wiring (Pico GPIO4/5), baud matches both sides, Pico flashed with current firmware, Switch sees a “Pro Controller”.
 - **Constant buzzing rumble**: the bridge filters small rumble payloads; ensure baud isn’t dropping bytes.
 Try lowering rumble scale in `controller_uart_bridge.py` if needed.